James-tech4/JAMES-PHASE-3-DSPT-8-PROJECT/README.md

 * Improve customer satisfaction by offering targeted incentives to reduce cancellations

 ### 4. Target Audience
-The Traget audience for this project are:
+The Target audience for this project are:
 * Hotel Managers
 * Revenue Managers
 * Hotel Owners/Executives